Blog

 When we find issues, we push fixes directly through your CMS integration.
 A product page is missing Product schema?
 We add it.
 FAQ section has no FAQPage markup?
 Fixed.
 Schema price doesn't match your actual price?
 Updated.

 This runs continuously.
 When you publish new content, schema gets added automatically based on content type.
 Blog post gets Article schema.
 Self-learning systems adapt to your content patterns over time.
 Product page gets Product schema.
 No manual tagging required.
+Book a Maintouch demo to see the automation workflow in action.

 The validation layer catches drift.
 If your schema stops matching your content or Google deprecates a property, we flag it and fix it before it affects your AI search visibility.